Consejos de salud

 Ask the Hard Questions

 Don’t be afraid to ask the questions that are important to you about sensitive topics.
 Being on the same page with your baby’s health care provider is critical.
 Parents often want to understand their pediatrician’s views on immunizations, co-sleeping, feeding preferences, antibiotic treatments, and circumcision, to name a few.
+Health care providers are accustomed to answering these questions and should not seem surprised by your inquiries.
+Good communication is a crucial part of the relationship you will build with the provider you choose; how they respond to sensitive questions will help you determine if they support your beliefs.
+After your initial visit with a potential pediatric provider, ask yourself the following questions:

 • Was the provider open to answering my questions?